 - Removal/replacement can be difficult

-Metal roofs are an uncommon but possible flat roof material to use.
-This is especially true for residential roofs with a flat portion that a homeowner wants to match the aesthetic of the rest of their home.
+Metal roofs are an uncommon but possible roof material to use with flat roof applications.
+This is especially true for residential roofs with a flat or low slope portion that a homeowner wants to match the aesthetic of the rest of their home which can warrant the use of metal.
 If you’re looking for a roof that will last you a while, this type of roof is a great option.

 ✅ Pros of Metal Flat Roofs

 - Longest lifespan of all flat roof materials, lasting 40-70 years or more

 - Can be recycled

 - Not susceptible to the same wear and tear as other common roofing materials.